thewechatproject/thewechatproject.github.io/README.md

 - `key` - a unique identifier for the post.
 Always add `en` or `zh` as a suffix depending on the language of your post.
 - `date` - By default, times are in Eastern time.
 Include a timezone offset (e.g ` −0500`) at the end if you wish to modify.
 - `lang` - If your post is in Chinese, add `lang: zh`.
+- `author` - By default, all articles are published under the `The Wechat Project` organization.
+If you would like attribute the article to yourself personally, use this variable and refer to the name you defined in `_data/authors.yml`
 It is possible to add additional variables here, including `modify_date`.
 [Here's a list](https://tianqi.name/jekyll-TeXt-theme/docs/en/layouts) with some otherpossible variables to define.

 ##### Table of Contents